nspcc-dev/neo-go/pkg/vm/compiler/README.md

 ### VM API (interop layer)
 - storage
 - runtime
+- block
+- header
+- transaction
+- asset
+- blockchain

 ### VM utility helper functions
 - SHA1
 - SHA256
 - Hash256
 - Hash160
+- other..

 ### Custom utility functions
 - `FromAddress(address string) []byte`

 ## Not yet implemented
-- range
-- some parts of the interop layer (VM API)
+- very small part of the interop layer (VM API)

 ## Not supported
 Due to the limitations of the NEO virtual machine, features listed below will not be supported.